srikant25/Object-Detection/R-CNN/README.md

 - For a test image, runs region proposals through VGG16 → fc2 features.
 - Predicts class and bounding box.
 - Applies **Non-Maximum Suppression (NMS)** to select optimal boxes.
-- Visualizes predictions vs ground truth.
+- Visualizes predictions vs ground truth. run visualize.py

 ### 5. 📦 Run full pipeline  (`src/main.py`)
 - call all the necessary function from different python file
 - take a one sample image
 - run all the function and call the visualize function

-- Visualizes predictions vs ground truth.

 ---